samueldanso/samueldanso/README.md

 ## 👋 About me:

-  - 👨 I'm a full-stack blockchain software developer.
+  - 👨 I'm a full-stack blockchain developer.

   - 👨‍💻 I'm currently learning Solidity, Smart Contracts, Zero-Knowledge-Proofs, Ominichain and everything about the Blockchain.